Quantum algebra of multiparameter Manin matrices: Capelli-type identities

 is a central element of $U(\mathfrak{gl}(n))$.
 Let $\mathcal{PD}(\mathbb{C}^{n\times n})$ be the algebra generated by $x_{ij}$ and $\partial_{ij}$, $1\leq i,j\leq n$.
 Denote $X=(x_{ij})$ and $D=(\partial_{ij})$, then

 defines an algebra homomorphism from $U(\mathfrak{gl}(n))$ to $\mathcal{PD}(\mathbb{C}^{n\times n})$.
 The image of the central element was given by Capelli \cite{C} as follows.

-Since then, there have been many works on the generalizations of the Capelli identities.
+There have been many generalizations of the Capelli identities.
 Turnbull \cite{Turnbull} considered the Capelli identity for determinant of symmetric matrices and permanent of antisymmetric matrices.
 Howe and Umeda \cite{HU}, Kostant and Sahi \cite{KS} proved the Capelli identities for determinants in the antisymmetric case.
-The generalization of Capelli identities to immanants were discovered by Willamson \cite{Willamson} and Okounkov \cite{Ok}.
+The generalization of Capelli identities to immanants was discovered by Willamson \cite{Willamson} and Okounkov \cite{Ok}.
 In \cite{CSS,CFR}, the Capelli identities were generalized to Manin matrices.
 The quantum analogue of the Capelli identity was given in \cite{NUW} and was further generalized to the multiparametric quantum case in \cite{JZ2}.

 In this section we study the Capelli-type identities for determinants and permanents of $(\hat q, \hat p)$-$Manin$ matrices such that all entries of $\hat q$ or $\hat p$ equal to 1.
 In this case, we call the matrix $(1, \hat p)$-$Manin$ matrix and $(\hat q, 1)$-$Manin$ matrix respectively.
 Define Then $P_{m \times s} P_{s \times m}=1 \in \mathrm{End}(\mathbb{C}^{s}\otimes \mathbb{C}^{m})$.
 For $1\leq a<b\leq r$, we denote